 (8) Public participation.

-(a) When issuing an agreed order, the department shall provide appropriate public participation opportunities under WAC 173-340-600.
+(a) When issuing an agreed order, the department shall provide or require public notice in accordance with WAC 173-340-600(11).

-(b) If the department and the potentially liable person signing the order agree to substantial changes in the order, the department shall provide appropriate additional public notice and opportunity to comment.
+(b) If the department and the potentially liable person signing the order agree to substantial changes in the order, the department shall provide or require appropriate additional public notice in accordance with WAC 173-340-600(11).

 WAC 173-340-540 Enforcement orders.